 Highly-Skilled Team Members Only

 Part of our philosophy of excellence is that every patient deserves care by the most talented team.
-That's why we do not integrate an intern or resident training program.
 Pets at our facilities receive 24-hour care by seasoned veterinarians and veterinary technicians, many with advanced certification such as a VTS.
 Referring your patient to NorthStar VETS means that at any time of day or night, they'll get the "A-team."

 Meet the Surgeons